Nexmo/nexmo-developer/_documentation/en/tools/ngrok.md

 ## Usage with IIS Express

-IIS express will reject inbound requests from ngrok if the host header field is not set correctly.
-Consequentially if you are using IIS express you will need to tell ngrok to swap out the host header field with the local address using the `--host-header` option.
-The following command set the header correctly:
+IIS express will, by default, reject inbound requests from ngrok if the host header does not match the binding laid out in the applicationhost.config.
+Consequentially if you are using IIS express you will need to do one of two things.

+- 1: Override the default `bindingInformation` for your site in IIS Express' `applicaitonhost.config` file.
+- 2: Tell ngrok to swap out the host header field with the local address using the `--host-header` option.

+### Overriding bindingInformation

+- Open `%USERPROFILE%\Documents\IISExpress\config\applicationhost.config`
+- Find the `<bindings>` tag for the site you are working on - it should hold a value comparable to: `<binding protocol="http" bindingInformation=":8080:localhost" />`
+- Swap out `localhost` for `*` in the aforementioned xml - it should now look like `<binding protocol="http" bindingInformation=":8080:*" />`
+- Save the file
+- Relaunch IIS Express

+### Instruct ngrok to swap out the host header

+Using nrok's `host-header` option we can instruct ngrok to swap out the host in the header for the host that it's expected see the command below for how this might be done for port 3000:

 ``` shell
 http 3000 --host-header="localhost:3000"
 ```

+> Note when choosing this option the original host will be preserved in `X-Original-Host`

+### Point IIS Express at the correct port

-After this - validate that IIS Express is listening on port 3000 by opening up your `properties/launchSettings.json` and making sure the port number on `iisExpress` -> `applicationUrl` matches the port you've instructed ngrok to forward to.
+Validate that IIS Express is listening on port 3000, or whichever port you've decided to point ngrok at, by opening up your `properties/launchSettings.json` and making sure the port number on `iisExpress` -> `applicationUrl` matches the port you've instructed ngrok to forward to.
 You may also want to disable ssl on IIS Express by setting the ssl port to 0.
 See the following valid configuration for IIS Express from `launchSettings.json`:

 ``` json
 "iisSettings": {